The Railholiday Green Page

 - We are members of the carriage restoration group RailC, spreading and receiving advice about all things railway.

-Sustainability
+More Sustainability

 The premise for the Railholiday idea is one of sustainability - converting redundant coaches and giving them a new lease of life, and in many cases saving them from being destroyed.
-We are careful to keep as much original material as possible, and wherever possible use salvaged material in the conversion work.
+We are careful to keep as much original material as possible and wherever possible use salvaged material in the conversion work.
 In addition, we also:

 - Are a holder of the South East Cornwall Tourism Association's Green Acorn Award for Sustainable Tourism.

-- Are a member of Coast.
+- Are a business member of Cornwall Wildlife Trust.

 - Attend sustainability seminars and constantly re-appraise how we can improve our green record

-- Lizzy is an ambassador for Coast Project, and will happy to help you with any sustainable queries you have - call me on 07776 261192.
+- Lizzy is an ambassador for Coast Project and will happy to help you with any sustainable queries you have - call me on 07776 261192.

 Our Awards

-We began applying for awards several years ago, and have found the application process enormously helpful in greening our business and would highly recommend anyone wishing to become more sustainable to apply.
-The feedback has been so useful to us.
+We began applying for awards several years ago and have found the application process enormously helpful in greening our business and would highly recommend anyone wishing to become more sustainable to apply.The feedback has been so useful to us.Our highest moment was probably winning the Visit England award for the most sustainable tourism business of 2016, but we are are equally proud of our success in the Cornwall Sustainability Awards, and winning the iTravel self-catering accommodation in 2021 on account of our environmental approach.
 Visit our Awards Page for more information.

 Looking forward

 We were quite pleased to find that our list of things to do in the future of two years ago has been pretty much completed.
 However there are always ways in which we can improve; the more we do, the more this seems to be.
 It is our intention to continue greening our business.
-Our targets for the medium and long term are now;
+Our targets for the medium and long term are now:

 - To continue to work towards BCorp principles, using the assessment tool to find areas we can improve.